15 Habits of Well-Liked Industry Leaders

-People who are well-liked and enjoyable to be around have a genuinely great sense of humor.
+People who are well-liked and enjoy around have a genuinely great sense of humor.

 7. They actively listen

-To become a good listener, you have to really concentrate on what others are saying.
+To become a good listener, you have to concentrate on what others are saying.
 Don't jump in to try to solve a problem or offer advice.
-Ask follow-up questions, and make others feel heard by letting them know that you understood what they said.
-You can use open-ended questions to propel the conversation forward by inviting the other person to offer their opinion or give their thoughts.
+Ask follow-up questions, and make others feel heard by letting them know you understood what they said.
+You can use open-ended questions to propel the conversation forward by inviting the other person to offer their opinion or thoughts.

 8. They are genuinely interested in every person

-There should be no difference in how you treat someone, regardless of their position in the hierarchy, and/or regardless of their job or personal situation.
+There should be no difference in how you treat someone, regardless of their position in the hierarchy and their job or personal situation.
 You should want to hear everyone's story while remaining open-minded and willing to talk and listen.

 Those magnets and well-liked individuals believe that everyone, regardless of status or skills, is worth their time and attention.
 They make everyone feel valuable because they believe that everyone is valuable.